fverdugo/PardisoMKL.jl/README.md

 ## API

-The most of the functions exported by `PardisoMKL` have the names of the underlying FORTRAN routines appended with an explamation sign (!) to denote that they modify some of the arguments.
-The julia wrappers return an integer error code if the underlying FORTRAN subrotuine accept an integer error code in the last argument.
-See the [Intel (R) MKL Pardiso manual](https://software.intel.com/en-us/mkl-developer-reference-fortran-intel-mkl-pardiso-parallel-direct-sparse-solver-interface) for the particular meaning of each argument.
+* The most of the functions exported by `PardisoMKL` have the names of the underlying FORTRAN routines appended with an exclamation sign (!).
+* The Julia wrappers return an integer error code if the underlying FORTRAN subroutine accept an integer error code in the last argument.
+* The arguments in the Julia bindings are named as in the FORTRAN subroutines.
+See the [Intel (R) MKL Pardiso manual](https://software.intel.com/en-us/mkl-developer-reference-fortran-intel-mkl-pardiso-parallel-direct-sparse-solver-interface) for the particular details.

 ```julia